-To earn an LLM in Antitrust Law & Economics, students must complete 24 - 26 credit hours of coursework.
-These hours will be made up of required courses, restricted electives, and a thesis, seminar or writing course to fulfill the LLM writing requirement.
+To earn an LLM in Antitrust Law & Economics, students must complete 24-26 credit hours of coursework.
+These hours will be made up of required courses and restricted electives to fulfill the LLM requirements.

 Students who have completed the JD degree at a United States Law school will receive a waiver of the required Introduction to United States Law 2 credit course.
 Therefore, students who have received a JD from a United States Law school must complete 24 credit hours to receive the LLM degree.
 Students who have not completed a JD at a United States Law school must complete the 2 credit required Introduction to United States Law course, and therefore must complete 26 credit hours to receive the LLM degree.